microsoft/hlsl-specs/proposals/0024-opacity-micromaps.md

   This new warning will have a new warning group to allow it to be targeted easily for command-line override, such as `hlsl-availability-constant`.

-When compiling a library with the `RaytracingPipelineFlags::AllowOpacityMicromaps` flag set in a [Raytracing pipeline config1][pipeline-config] subobject, a new DefaultError warning diagnostic will be added if the shader model is less than 6.9.
-This will detect the case where the flag is not spelled out and caught by AST traversal.

 Current HLSL diagnostics in DXC do not verify `RayFlags` values in any context.
 `TraceRay()` and `RayQuery::TraceRayInline()` accept non-immediate values, but the `RayFlags` provided as a template argument to `RayQuery` must be immediate.

-In addition to the AST traversal detecting any explicit use of the new flag, the same DefaultError warning diagnostic will be added to detect when the new ray flag is used at the `RayQuery` template argument, `TraceRay()`, or `RayQuery::TraceRayInline()` (when it is immediate).

-Proposed DefaultError warning diagnostic:

-- `"%select{RaytracingPipelineFlags|RayFlags}0 (0x%1) includes unsupported bits for shader model %2"`.
-  This new warning will have a different warning group, such as `hlsl-availability`.

 A check will be added on the declaration of a RayQuery object (when not dependent), so that when the RayQueryFlags template argument is